 Method 3 – Boot Sequence

-While you’re in the BIOS, you should also check the Boot order.
+While you’re in the BIOS, you should also check the boot order.
 If USB somehow was moved up in the boot sequence, then you’ll also run into this problem whenever you connect any USB hard drive to your PC.

 The boot order screen is usually somewhere on one of the advanced options pages, so you’ll have to browse around a little to find it.
 Make sure to move USB-HDD or USB all the way to the bottom.
 Give the system a reboot and see if you’re stuck at the black screen or not.
+Read my post on how to change the boot order in Windows.

 Method 4 – Delete Hidden Files

 You should also open your external hard drive in Windows Explorer and check to see what hidden files are stored in the root directory.
 If by chance there happens to be a boot.ini or other such files, try to delete them and then restart your computer.
-Sometimes when you are copying files between computers, etc, some system files can get copied to the external drive and therefore Windows thinks your USB device is a boot device.
+Sometimes when you are copying files between computers, etc., some system files can get copied to the external drive and therefore Windows thinks your USB device is a boot device.

 If that doesn’t work, you can try something a little more aggressive, which is method 5.